-What makes rewards and recognition memorable and not an entitlement for employees?
+What makes the rewards and recognition you offer employees memorable and not an entitlement or expectation for the employees?
 The element of surprise is big for effective rewards and recognition that avoid creating entitled employees.
-So are four additional conditions because most often you will want to avoid creating entitled employees.
+So are four additional conditions because most often you will want to avoid creating entitled employees who no longer appreciate the effort or expense you invest in employee recognition.

 A long-term employee in a small manufacturing company is a perfect example of the element of surprise.
 He remarked upon unexpectedly receiving a thermal lunch bag with the company logo, that he had been truly surprised by the recognition.
-(He and other employees who had braved a huge snow storm to come to work were thanked with lunch bags a couple of weeks after the storm.)
+(He and the other employees who had braved a huge snowstorm to come to work were thanked with lunch bags a couple of weeks after the storm.)

 He said it was the first recognition he had ever received that was totally unexpected.
 He said the unexpectedness of the gift had heightened the value to him and he uses the lunch box every day.